faisalakb/MyPortfolio-website/README.md

 Install this project with:
 HTML,CSS&JavaScript Linters like Stylelint
-Forms creation: Sign up on  formspree.oi
+Forms creation: Sign up on  formspree.io

 command: